condor-the-bird/tondev/docs/SDK/Local node/Node SE Giver.md

+> Note that all references to Gram in this document or other documents in this documentation imply test Grams, not the real ones.

-If you are using the local node (Node SE) for your projects, you can use its pre-deployed Giver to transfer Grams, deploy and run other contracts.
-On the start Node SE giver has 1.5 billion Grams when you first create the Node container.
+If you are using the local node (Node SE) for your projects, you can use its pre-deployed Giver to transfer test Grams, deploy and run other contracts.
+On the start Node SE giver has 1.5 billion test Grams when you first create the Node container.

 In the course of usage, the balance dries, so to restore it, you have to recreate the container with tondev CLI `recreate` command